rchakode/realopinsight/doc/sphinx/source/overview/index.rst

 Deal with these issues from native tools provided by the monitoring systems such as Nagios, Zabbix and Zenoss is not easy.
-This may be especially challenging when the amount of devices monitored increases.
+This may be especially challenging when the amount of monitored devices increases.

-That's where RealOpInsight comes in, providing a integrated and flexible business intelligence toolkit, that, based on a hierarchical  service dependency tree model <concepts>, gives you an accurate insight on the healthy of your business processes.
+That's where RealOpInsight comes in, providing an integrated and flexible business intelligence toolkit, that, based on a hierarchical  service dependency tree model, gives you an accurate insight on the healthy of your business processes.
 This chapter introduces its features, its basic concepts and how it works:

 .. toctree::